 A command that becomes available in the Query submenu when you select a PointProcess object.

-This command will write into the Info window the Relative Average Perturbation (RAP), a jitter measure defined as the average absolute difference between an interval and the average of it and its two neighbours, divided by the average interval (an interval is the time between two consecutive points).
+This command will write into the Info window the Difference of Differences of Periods, a jitter measure defined as the average absolute difference between the consecutives differences between consecutive intervals, divided by the average interval (an interval is the time between two consecutive points).

 As jitter is often used as a measure of voice quality (see Voice 2.
 Jitter), the intervals are often considered to be glottal periods.
 For this reason, the command has settings that can limit the possible duration of the interval (or period) or the possible difference in the durations of consecutive intervals (periods).

-The RAP can be used as a measure of voice quality; it is the second most common jitter measurement (after local jitter).
+The jitter can be used as a measure of voice quality.
 See Voice 2.
 Jitter.

-First, we define the absolute (i.e. non-relative) Average Perturbation (in seconds):
+First, we define the absolute (i.e. non-relative) Average Perturbation (in seconds) as one third of the mean absolute (non-negative) difference of difference of consecutive intervals:

 Second, we define the mean period as